The Legend of Heroes: Trails of Cold Steel IV: Development and release

 Plans for a fourth Trails of Cold Steel game were revealed in an interview with Nihon Falcom president Toshihiro Kondo in November 2017, where he stated that Trails of Cold Steel III was originally intended to conclude the story arc but Falcom found it difficult to satisfactorily wrap up the story without a fourth entry.
 Like the previous Trails of Cold Steel entries, it was developed using the PhyreEngine game engine.
 The Nintendo Switch version was ported by Engine Software and the Windows version by PH3 Games.

-The Japanese release was initially scheduled for late 2018 for the PlayStation 4.
-It was released in Japan for the PlayStation 4 on September 27.
+Initially scheduled for late 2018 for the PlayStation 4, the game was released in Japan on September 27.
 A limited edition was also sold in Japan.
 Localization into English was handled by NIS America.
 It was released for the PlayStation 4 in North America and Europe on October 27, 2020, and November 6 in Australia and New Zealand.
-A port for the Nintendo Switch was released in Japan on March 18, 2021, April 9 in North America and Europe, and April 16 in Oceania.
-Windows and Stadia versions were released worldwide on April 9, 2021.
+A port for the Nintendo Switch was released in Japan on March 18, 2021, and later for North America, Europe, and Oceania in April.
+Windows and Stadia versions were released on April 9, 2021.
+A PlayStation 5 version bundled with Trails of Cold Steel III was released in the west on February 16, 2024.
+In Japan, the PlayStation 5 version was bundled alongside III and Reverie on August 21, 2025.